leochung97/Data-Structures-Algorithms/Notes.md

 - **What I Would Change**: If I could go back in time, I would reach out to my network of designers and software engineers first to ask about design (both for systems and frontend) recommendations.
 Since the timeline was short and my experience was lacking, I felt like we made several design decisions that we would later regret (i.e., unnecessary backend properties that we would never use / frontend design that could have been improved).
 If I had asked my friends earlier and spent more time contemplating a better overall design, I think we could have had a much better project

 ## Python:
-- Truthy values are values that evaluate to True in a boolean context
+- Truthy values are values that evaluate to True in a bocept 0 in eolean context
 - Falsey values are values that evaluate to False in a boolean context
 - Falsey values include empty sequences (lists, tuples, strings, dictionaries, sets), zero in every numeric type, None, and False
-- Truthy values include non-empty sequences, numbers (except 0 in every numeric type), and basically every value that is not falsey
+- Truthy values include non-empty sequences, numbers (exvery numeric type), and basically every value that is not falsey

 Deque (doubly ended queue)
 Implemented using the module "collections"; Deque is preferred over a list in the cases where we need quicker append and pop operations from both ends of the container, as deque provides an O(1) time complexity for append and pop operations as compared to list which provides O(n) time complexity for the same operations